-Astros bats outside Altuve scuffling going into World Series
+Kendrick, Zimmerman among vet first-timers in World Series

 “I think the regular season I had to make adjustments, did have challenges, but the challenges are magnified in the postseason obviously,” Alvarez said through a translator.
 “It’s still about making adjustments, and because the pitchers are stronger, you have to make adjustments faster.”

-Alvarez hit .313 with 27 home runs in 87 games after first joining the team in June.
+Alvarez hit .313 with 27 homers in 87 games after first joining the team in June.

 Altuve, whose fifth homer this postseason came in the bottom of the ninth inning in the clinching Game 6 against the New York Yankees, is hitting .349 (14 of 43) with eight RBIs and 10 runs scored.

 Alex Bregman is about 40 points below his regular season average at .257 (10 of 35).
-But he’s got 10 walks and his .435 on-base percentage is actually slightly higher than his mark before the playoffs.
+But he’s got 10 walks, and his .435 on-base percentage is actually slightly higher than his mark before the playoffs.

 STREAKING INTO SERIES

-The Washington Nationals are the fourth team to enter the World Series with a winning streak of at least six games in that postseason.
+The Nationals are the fourth team to enter the World Series with a winning streak of at least six games in that postseason.
 They will try to become the first to then win the championship.

 The 2014 Kansas City Royals had won eight in a row that postseason, winning the AL wild-card game before sweeping through the AL Division Series and ALCS.
 Their winning streak ended with a loss in Game 1 to San Francisco, which went on to take the series in seven games.

-Colorado swept the NL Division Series and NL Championship Series in 2007, but the Rockies were then swept by Boston in the World Series.
+Colorado swept the NL Division Series and NL Championship Series in 2007, but the Rockies were swept by Boston in the World Series.

 Detroit took a seven-game winning streak into the 2006 World Series, but fell to St. Louis in five games.